-You've scored some beautiful local strawberries and toted then home with great care.
-You've rinsed a few off and eaten them immediately, but what to do with the rest of them?
-Strawberries can go from gorgeous to moldy mush in the blink of an eye, especially when not stored correctly.
-These simple tips for storing strawberries under optimum conditions guarantee the best flavor and the least waste:
+Fresh strawberries are a special treat, especially when in season, and are best when eaten at their prime.
+Unfortunately, strawberries can go from gorgeous to moldy mush in the blink of an eye, especially when not stored correctly.
+Following some simple tips for washing and storing strawberries will guarantee the best flavor and the least waste.

-Don't you dare wash the strawberries until you're ready to eat them or use them!
+It is crucial that you don't wash the strawberries until you're ready to eat them or use them.
 Strawberries are akin to small red sponges, ready to soak up all the water they can come into contact with.
-And once they've soaked up that water, they are quick to turn to mush and rot away even if they've been thoroughly patted dry on the outside.
+And once they've soaked up that water, they are quick to turn to mush and rot away, even if they've been thoroughly patted dry on the outside.

 If you plan on eating or cooking with the berries within a day and it's not too terribly hot in your kitchen, you can leave the strawberries out at room temperature.
 Put them in a pretty bowl within easy eyesight so people remember to grab a few, give them a rinse, and eat them up.

-For overnight storage, however, you're better off refrigerating them, in which case you'll need step three.
+For overnight storage, however, you're better off refrigerating them, in which case you'll need to store them properly.

-Line a shallow bowl or rimmed plate with several layers of paper towels or a clean kitchen towel, place the unwashed strawberries in more or less a single layer on the towels, cover, and chill the berries until you're ready to use them.
+When storing strawberries in the fridge, the goal is to prevent the strawberries from retaining any excess moisture, and using paper towels is a good way to do this.
+Line a shallow bowl or rimmed plate with several layers of paper towels or a clean kitchen towel.
+Place the unwashed strawberries in a single layer on the towels, cover, and chill the berries until you're ready to use them.
 Stored this way, very fresh strawberries will keep for several days.
-The closer you can create this dry (the paper towels soaks up excess moisture) and un-pressed (single layer) situation, the better.

 For Longer Storage